abman95/shopwareCustomTheme/README.md

 -   On `localhost/admin`, go to `Catalogues/Products/Product FAQ`.
 Here, select a product to add FAQ questions and answers, which will be displayed on the product page.
 -   On the product detail page under "Produkt FAQ:", users can submit questions.
 These questions are stored locally using LocalStorage and appear under "Unbeantworteten FAQ Fragen" in the `Catalogues/Products/Product FAQ` section.
 Answering these questions will display the responses on the respective product detail page.
 -   Please note that the FAQs are currently stored only locally due to an incomplete controller and entity setup.
 The unfinished, non-functional controller and entity are located separately in the `AbmanTheme` folder for reference.

+##### Feature 3: Team Member Display CMS Block

+-   **Access Admin Page:** Go to localhost/admin.
+-   **Navigate to Catalogues/Categories:** Select "Catalogue #1".
+-   **Create Subcategory:** Click on the three dots and create a new subcategory named "Team".
+-   **Activate Team Category:** Click on "Team", change its status to "Active" and press Save.
+-   **Adjust Layout Settings:** Go to the "Layout" section, remove the "Default listing layout".
+-   **Create New Layout:** Choose "What kind of page would you like to create?"
+Select "Landing Page".
+Name the layout "Team".
+-   **Add Blocks:** Click on "Add blocks via drag & drop".
+Select the block category "Text & Images".
+-   **Select CMS Block:** Scroll down and drag the block "Employee picture with name and job title" into the layout.
+-   **Customize Content:** Change the image and text to employee's picture, name, and job title.
+-   **Save Changes:** After customization, click "Save".
+-   **Check Homepage:** A link titled "Team" with employee's picture, name, and job title appears on the homepage header.
+This CMS block allows the display of up to three team members per block, each with their own picture, name, and job title.
+The focus is on functionality, with design being secondary.